limulus/mache/README.md

   * An error object.
   * The object for the given file, as created by the object creation callback.

+Returns a standard promise object which can be used in lieu of providing a callback.

 ### baseDir(callback)